null8626/decancer/README.md

 $ cargo build --release
 ```

-By default, the C/C++ supports UTF-8 and UTF-16.
+By default, the C/C++ binding supports UTF-8 and UTF-16.
 If you only want to use a specific feature, run this instead:

 ```console
 $ cargo build --release --no-default-features -F [utf8|utf16]